 As a result of screening re-assessments of the cooling provisions for the SFP in the Swiss NPPs, which were ordered by ENSI in the aftermath of Fukushima, improvement areas were identified.
 The Inspectorate thus ordered all licence holders to immediately implement two physically separated lines/connections for feeding the SFPs from outside the buildings as an accident management measure, and to backfit seismically robust SFP cooling systems in the first generation NPPs.
 In addition, the NPPs were requested to backfit redundant level and temperature measurements for the SFPs with readings available in the special emergency control rooms.
-The two separated hook-up points have been implemented in all plants; the projects for backfitting the seismically robust SFP cooling systems in the Beznau and Mühleberg NPPs are ongoing under the supervision of ENSI.
+The two separated hook-up points have been implemented in all plants.
+The project for backfitting the seismically robust SFP cooling systems has been completed in the Mühleberg NPP.
+In the NPP Beznau the backfitting project is still ongoing.
+The project is delayed due to problems in the procurement of the new heat exchangers.
 The planned improvements for the temperature and level measurements of the SFPs have been completed in three of the four NPPs.